drvinceknight/pfm/docs/_handouts/2016-2017/01-what-you-need-to-know.md

 # How the material will be taught (first term):

-- Work through lab sheets and receive feedback during lab and class meetings;
+- 2 lab sessions to do 1 lab sheet (**bring headphones!**);
-- **YOU WILL NEED TO WORK OUTSIDE OF THE LAB TO HAVE SUFFICIENT TIME TO COMPLETE LAB SHEETS**
+- Need to complete 80% of 'TICKABLES';
-- Class meeting on Monday 0900;
+- **YOU WILL NEED TO WORK OUTSIDE OF THE LABS TO HAVE SUFFICIENT TIME TO COMPLETE LAB SHEETS**
-- Office hours Thursday 1200 - 1400.
+- Lecture on Thursday 1300;
-- Class meeting on Thursday 1500;
+- Office hours Thursday 1400 - 1500.

 # What you should do next:

-- Download and install Anaconda (**version 3.6**) on your own machine if you have one:
+- Download and install Anaconda (**version 3.5**) on your own machine if you have one:
     - Go to
       [https://www.continuum.io/downloads](https://www.continuum.io/downloads)
-      and download the Anaconda 3.6 installer.
+      and download the Anaconda 3.5 installer.
 Follow the instructions there.
     - If you have a chromebook or similar come and have a chat with me.
 - Start working on the first lab sheet.
 - Organise a study group of 4 to 5 people to work together (I suggest finding people in your own tutor groups).